PhD studies in the Faroe Islands

 - Copy of your employment contract (if you are a salaried Ph.D).

-3. Submit the application
+Submit the application

 We recommend that you visit the local diplomatic mission’s webpage to get more information before you submit the application.
 The individual diplomatic mission can have additional requirements regarding payment of additional fees, submission of additional passport photos or additional copies of the application.

-4. Receive an answer
+Receive an answer

 You can see the normal case processing time to the right on this page.

-When we make a decision in your case, you will receive an answer via the Danish diplomatic representation closest to you or, if you have legal Danish residence via e-boks.
-If you have legal residence on the Faroe Islands you will be responded by letter to the address you informed us in your application.
-If you have applied directly to SIRI you will be contacted by faroese police in order to be identified and handed over the decision.
+When we make a decision in your case, you will receive an answer via the Danish diplomatic representation closest to you.
+If you have legal residence in the Faroe Islands, you will be contacted either by letter sent to the address stated in your application or asked to appear at the Immigration Office with your passport to collect your decision.